 The determination of oil, conventional natural gas and NGLs involves the preparation of estimates that have an inherent degree of associated risk and uncertainty.
 The estimation and classification of reserves is a complex process involving the application of professional judgment combined with geological and engineering knowledge to assess whether specific classification criteria have been satisfied.
 Knowledge of concepts including uncertainty and risk, probability and statistics, and deterministic and probabilistic estimation methods is required to properly use and apply reserves definitions.
-In addition, rules set forth in the Canadian Oil and Gas Evaluation Handbook (the "COGE Handbook") and NI 51-101 override professional judgments as to volumes of recovery, well productivity and other factors.
+In addition, rules set forth in the Canadian Oil and Gas Evaluation Handbook (the "COGE Handbook") and National Instrument 51-101 - Standards of Disclosure for Oil and Gas Activities ("NI 51-101") override professional judgments as to volumes of recovery, well productivity and other factors.